daanjiskoot/generation_DrugEx/README.md

 # generation_DrugEx
 This repository contains all scripts used to generate molecules using DrugEx, a de Novo generative algoritm of drug-like molecules[1,2,3].
 These scripts have been adapted from DrugEx version 3 (https://github.com/XuhanLiu/DrugEx) to enable generation of molecules that contain a fixed scaffold.
+Further instructions on how to run this code can be found on the respective github page.
 Drugex is being further developed and the most recent version can be found on https://github.com/CDDLeiden/DrugEx.

 REFERENCES
 1. Liu, X., Ye, K., van Vlijmen, H. W. T., IJzerman, A. P. & van Westen, G. J. P. An exploration strategy improves the diversity of de novo ligands using deep reinforcement learning: A case for the adenosine A2A receptor.
 J Cheminform 11, 35 (2019).